 Recently, I have been noticing that the noises that my air pump creates have been bothering my family members.
-I wondered how I could get rid of the air pump without killing my plants.
+I wondered how I could get rid of the air pump without affecting my plants.
 So, as usual, I researched the internet for more info, and luckily, I found out how!

 So how to set up a deep water culture without an air pump?
 You can eliminate your air pumps by using the Kratky method.
 This method works by lowering the water levels of your system.
-The plant will develop air roots that will absorb oxygen from the surrounding air in the created air gap, and the rest of the submerged roots will be used for the nutrient and water uptake.
+The plant will develop air roots that will absorb oxygen from the surrounding air in the created air gap, and the rest of the submerged roots will be used for nutrient and water uptake.

 The University of Hawaii first discovered the Kratky method in the 1990s.
-Since then, growers have been using it widely not only for its cost reduction by eliminating the air pump but also for its simplicity and how easy it can be set.
+Since then, growers have been using it widely not only for its cost reduction by eliminating the air pump but also for its simplicity and how easily it can be set.

 How The Kratky Method Works And How You Can Build One?

 The Kratky method is similar to hydroponics in many different ways.
 There is no special nutrient required other than the ones used in hydroponics and the growing time is considered the same also.

 The way these works is by placing the seedling in the net pot and leaving it to grow.
 The plant will use the nutrient solution and the dissolved oxygen in the water as a primary supply to grow.
 This will lead to decreasing solution levels in the bucket.

 As a result, a gap filled with air(oxygen) will be created between the top of the reservoir lid and the surface of the solution, which will increase as the plant grows.
 This will lead to the exposure of the plant’s roots to the air.